Tonevanda/PFL-Haskell/README.md

 ## Interpreter

-To implement the interpreter for this imperative language, we applied pattern-matching to the run function, check the head of the **Code** list for every possible instruction and executing it accordingly.
+To implement the interpreter for this imperative language, we applied pattern-matching to the run function, checking the head of the **Code** list for every possible instruction and executing it accordingly.

 We also used the same pattern-matching strategy to check if the stack had invalid arguments for a certain instruction, and if so we throw a **Run-time error**.